 Staff and volunteer helping out on the day are there to ensure the event is fun and safe.
 Be nice – give’em a big smile and let them know when you are about to change over BEFORE you jump on the treadmill!

 6. Marathon start time

-Each team will be assigned to a start time which is calculated based on the team target time + 5 minutes.
-The goal is get all teams to finish the marathon around 5pm, just before the prize presentation.
+Each team is assigned to a start time which is calculated based on the team target time + 5 minutes.
+The goal is for all teams to finish the marathon around 5pm, just before the prize presentation.
 So, if you are targeting 3hours to complete the marathon, you will start at 1:55PM.